vyapp/vy/BOOK.md

 ### Set a break point

-The line over the cursor is set as a breakpoint if the key-command
+The line over the cursor is set as a breakpoint if the key-command:

     <Key-b>

 is issued in PDB mode.
-The line will be shaded then it is possible to run other key-commands like
+The line will be shaded then it is possible to run other key-commands like:

     <Key-c>

-that means 'continue'.
+That means 'continue'.

 ### Set a temporary break point

-In order to set a temporary breakpoint, press
+In order to set a temporary breakpoint, press:

     <Key-B>